arces-wot/sepatools/README.md

 >The main drawback of Semantic Web technologies concerns the low level of performance that makes it difficult to achieve responsiveness and scalability required in many IoT applications…Semantic Web technologies have been designed to process data sets consisting of big amounts of Resource Description Framework (RDF) triples that evolve constantly but at a much slower rate compared to the rate of elementary events occurring in the physical environment.

-*A Semantic Publish-Subscribe Architecture for the Internet of Things, Luca Roffia, Francesco Morandi, Jussi Kiljander, Alfredo D’Elia, Fabio Vergari, Fabio Viola, Luciano Bononi, and Tullio Salmon Cinotti, IEEE Internet of Things Journal, DOI: 10.1109/JIOT.2016.2587380)*
+###### *A Semantic Publish-Subscribe Architecture for the Internet of Things, Luca Roffia, Francesco Morandi, Jussi Kiljander, Alfredo D’Elia, Fabio Vergari, Fabio Viola, Luciano Bononi, and Tullio Salmon Cinotti, IEEE Internet of Things Journal, DOI: 10.1109/JIOT.2016.2587380)*

 The SEPA is framed within W3C Recommendations as shown in the following figure.

 ![alt text][sepa]

 Please refer to [vaimee-documentation](https://github.com/vaimee/sepa-documentation) for a set of W3C Recommendation drafts about the SEPA.
-The SEPA, as an interoperability platform, aims supporting the development of [Web of Things applications] (https://www.w3.org/WoT/) </h2>
+The SEPA, as an interoperability platform, aims supporting the development of [Web of Things applications](https://www.w3.org/WoT/)

 ## HOW TO
 > Are you in hurry?
 You do not have time to read the following sections?
 You cannot wait trying SEPA? :smile: